frankData612/data_612/README.md

 4- Yelp datasets

-- Yelp datasets are included as a link because of their size.
+- Yelp datasets are included below as a link.
+The tables are formated as json and the data are very reach and interesting to work with.
+Just be aware that the data are large and you will need to download directly from the source, links below.
   - [Link to the datasets.](https://www.yelp.com/dataset)
   - [Yelp dataset documentation](https://www.yelp.com/dataset/documentation/main)